PropForth6/PropForth6/README.md

 # PropForth6
-A concurrent processor vesrion of Forth, specifically for the Prop
+A concurrent processor version of Forth, specifically for the Prop